wklchris/wklchris.github.io/docs/_sources/Hobbies/Tone-tuning.rst.txt

    I am a skilled tone tuner of the virtual singer software UTAU.
 I upload my work to the site as videos, so yes, I know how to do video editing and bitrate-compressing as well.

-   I have heard of the advanced tuning software Synthesizer V and will probably buy it and try in the future.
+   I have also purchased the advanced tuning software Synthesizer V and play it around for a while.

 .. warning::